upbound/docs/content/development-extensions/vscode-extensions.md

 ---
 title: "VSCode Extension"
 description: "Use popular VSCode extentions to author your Upbound configurations"
 ---

-Official Upbound providers are built with bundled schemas that you can leverage with popular VSCode extensions to enhance your Upbound development experience when authoring compositions.
-In VSCode, your Upbound project now has access to:
+Official Upbound providers come with bundled schemas that you can leverage with popular VSCode extensions to enhance your Upbound development experience when authoring compositions.
+In VSCode, your Upbound project gets:

 - Inline schema information
 - Linting